SarveshDhond/Slot_Machine/README.md

 # Slot Machine - Python

+### Precautionary Statement
-NOTE: " I DO NOT PROMOTE / ADVOCVATE GAMBLING.
-THIS IS JUST A FUN PROJECT TO SHOWCASE MY PYTHON SKILLS " I have created a slot machine in this repository using Python on vscode.
+" I DO NOT PROMOTE / ADVOCATE GAMBLING.
+THIS IS JUST A FUN PROJECT TO SHOWCASE MY PYTHON SKILLS "

+#### Project Summary
+I have created a slot machine in this repository using Python on vscode.

 #### Project aim